Return to the home page

 Individualized Home Instruction Plan (IHIP)

-By August 15th you must submit an Individualized Home Instruction Plan, which must include all mandatory subjects for that grade level (see the regulations in detail for your child’s grade level).
-Don’t forget to include those pesky little items like bicyle safety, health, patriotism & citizenship, and arson prevention.
+You do not have to use the NYC DoE IHIP forms.
+You can make your own.
+Make sure that you include all mandatory subjects for that grade level (see the regulations in detail for your child's grade level), including those pesky little items like bicycle safety, health, patriotism & citizenship, and arson prevention.

-Here is a template in Word format that you can download to fill out and use for your IHIP or Quarterly Report.
+Here are templates in Word format that you can download to fill out and use for your IHIP or Quarterly Report.

 Back to Index